evernym/sovrin-environments/docker/README.md

 * IP address is the next in sequence of IP addresses read from pool data (e.g. 10.0.0.6)
 * Number of clients is 10

-Container is retained after sovrin shell is closed.
+Container is retained after indy shell is closed.
 Executing ```client_stop.sh``` removes the container.

 # Start agents (optional)

-If you are planning to run the Sovrin Tutorial (about Alice, her transcripts, job, and bank), start the organization Sovrin Agents using the instructions in [StartSovrinAgents.md](StartSovrinAgents.md) in this folder.
+If you are planning to run the Indy Tutorial (about Alice, her transcripts, job, and bank), start the organization Indy Agents using the instructions in [StartSovrinAgents.md](StartSovrinAgents.md) in this folder.

 # Stop pool
 ```